jpillon/QtGuilt/README.md

  * [MG] edit/view the patch header
  * ...
 * Additional Features :
- * [MV] View the patches in e tree manner (PatchName, Mofified files, Modifications chunks)
+ * [MV] View the patches in a tree manner (PatchName, Mofified files, Modifications chunks)
  * [MGW] Apply unrefreshed modifications on existing or new patch
  * [MG] Desactivate/Activate a patch
  * [MG] Change patches order